 [Part 1 of a 3-Part Blog Series]

-One of the big differences between privacy and security regulations is the role they give technological solutions as part of the compliance effort.
-Security regulations speak of tools, technical controls, and automated solutions to enable the protection of data.
-Privacy regulations, on the other hand, are written as if compliance can be met with paper — policies, contracts, and training.
-The California Consumer Privacy Act (CCPA) and the General Data Protection Regulation (GDPR) are good examples of how privacy regulations can no longer be addressed with the “paper compliance” approach, yet these regulations also are very light on the crucial role automation must play in support of compliance.
+While security regulations are replete with references to technical controls and automated solutions as part of the compliance effort, privacy regulations are written as if compliance can be met with paper — policies, contracts, and training.
+The problem is: even though major regulations like the California Consumer Privacy Act (CCPA) and the General Data Protection Regulation (GDPR) were drafted to enforce compliance at any enterprise-scale, these regulations nonetheless remain very light on the crucial role automation must play in support of that compliance.

 Maintain customer trust